haimkastner/castnet-blog/contents/en/blog/flashing-tasmota-on-sonoff-rf-bridge.md

 Note that the `COM6` should be replaced by your device port from earlier.

-*Do not press 'Enter' yet, keep the command ready to use for the next step*
+*Do not press 'Enter' yet, keep the command ready-for-use for the next step*

 Disconnect the `USB to Serial` converter from the PC.